 Using personal references makes it much easier for the potential hacker to guess your password, or at least be more efficient in the strategies they use to infiltrate the account.
 You should also avoid storing your passwords in a virtual file that can be accessed using a malicious virus, like Trojan horse, a program that makes its way on your computer posing as something it is not.

-If you decide to use the software to manage your passwords, make sure that you have adequate security measures in place to ensure your security.
+If you decide to use the software to manage your passwords, make sure that you have adequate security measures in place to ensure your system safe.